What's the best Ibanez guitar with a tremolo? (our Top Pick)

 Ibanez uses their own version of the Floyd Rose system called Edge Zero.
 They're onto the Edge Zero 2, which was released in 2010.
 This is a double locking tremolo system that's included in a lot of Ibanez guitar series, and often in multiple guitars within those series.

 Other Ibanez guitars with tremolo systems use a vintage style tremolo, or what might also be called a floating tremolo.
+This page is simply a list of all the Ibanez guitars with one of these bridge types.
+Non-tremolo bridges usually come in the form of a fixed or string-thru-body bridge design.

 Remember, this is not a review or ranking.
 It's just a category page to curate all these guitars in one place.
 If you notice anything we missed, feel free to reach out via the comments section below, and we'll get in touch.